evcc-io/evcc.io/content/terms.de.md

-# Terms of Service for evcc Sponsorship via creem.io
+# evcc Terms of Service

-**Effective Date: January 13, 2026**
+**Effective Date: May 4, 2026**

 These Terms of Service ("Terms") govern the purchase and use of evcc sponsorship tokens through creem.io payment platform.
 By purchasing a sponsorship, you agree to be bound by these Terms.

 ## 1. Parties and Acceptance

-These Terms constitute a legal agreement between you ("User", "You") and Michael Geers, Neuenkirchener Str.
-23a, 49593 Bersenbrück, Germany ("We", "Us", "Our"), operating the evcc project together with the core team at github.com/evcc-io.
+These Terms constitute a legal agreement between you ("User", "You") and the evcc Core Team ("We", "Us", "Our"), represented by Michael Geers, Neuenkirchener Str.
+23a, 49593 Bersenbrück, Germany, operating the evcc project at github.com/evcc-io.

 By purchasing a sponsorship token, you acknowledge that you have read, understood, and agree to be bound by these Terms.